4th Generation Family-Owned Farm

 We also decided to raise broiler chickens.
 Having a son with food issues, it became necessary to raise our own food and we have never looked back.
 We raise most of our own chicken every year for our family to eat.
 It is amazing that in 6 weeks you can have a full-sized 5 - 8 pound bird.
 The boys have shown broilers at the county fair and have raised champion and reserve broilers every year.

 Our next adventure was pigs (swine).
 Our oldest son Larry was determined to raise and show his own pigs.
 With help from our Aunt and Uncle we were able to house our first 4 swine on their property.
 Over the years Larry obtained his goal of raising numerous champion and reserve champion pigs that were sold at the county fair.
 He even convinced his brothers to show pigs right along with him.
-Larry is now looking to pursue a career in the swine or poultry field because of his experiences.
+Larry is now working in the poultry field.

 Our middle son Matthew approached us a few years later, after buying our current farm, to raise goats.
 Who were we to say no?
 So in we jumped.
 For 2 years Matthew has raised Boer goats to sell at the county fair.
 Boer goats are used for meat.
 Having no idea what we were doing, we jumped right in, and much to our surprise we had reserve champion goats 2 years in a row.
 We now have 3 of them back home living out their lives with us.
-Matthew is also looking to pursue a career in the poultry field.
+Matthew is also working in the poultry field.

 Now we have begun our newest adventure.
 Our youngest son Daniel has asked to raise both meat and pet rabbits.
-He has chosen to raise Californian rabbits for meat and Mini Rex for pets.
-What once was a single rabbit has grown into almost 20 for breeding stock.
+He has chosen to raise Californian rabbits for meat and show and Mini Rex for pets and show.
+What once was a single rabbit has grown into almost 30 for breeding stock.
 We can’t wait to see where he goes with this project and his rabbit business.

 Our adventure will continue on and who knows what will come next.
 We have enjoyed the livestock and the adventures it has taken us on.
 As we continue to evolve we know we have given every animal that crosses our doorstep the best possible life it could have.
 We are also fortunate that they are able to bless and feed our own family and for that, we are forever grateful.